9th Australian National Family Law Conference–

 in international cases.
 The husband’s actions, in launching

-an English divorce petition when not in a position to establish the
+an English divorce petition when not in a position to establish

-if the husband had simply agreed at an early stage to accept the jurisdiction
+much more quickly, if the husband had simply agreed at an early

-of the most appropriate court, in this case, in Ireland.
+in this case, in Ireland.

 Conclusion